mohdzain98/mohdzain98/README.md

  - 💞️ I’m looking to collaborate on Machine Learning projects

+ - ⚡ I am currently Data Science Intern at **Sigmoid Analytics**

- - ⚡ I am currently enrolled in M.Tech in Mathematics and Computing at **Indian Institute of Technology ISM, Dhanbad**
+ - ⚡ Previously, completed M.Tech in Mathematics and Computing at **Indian Institute of Technology ISM, Dhanbad**

  - 📫 How to reach me : zainmohd1998@gmail.com linkedin:https://www.linkedin.com/in/zainatlink/
 </div>
 <div>